 I went on just one date in February.
 It felt familiar but not identical.
 I had had a date a lot like this one, over 12 years ago.
 It was with someone with a very similar background to this date.
 Back then, we’d spoken about our respective careers, the books we both loved.
 We’d drunk wine together and shopped for Milan Kundera, spending our brand new MNC high-flying incomes.
 We’d written to each other, for each other, about each other.
 We’d used poetry like swordplay, compliments as flourishes, each other as accessories.
 And I had thought it was fun.
-(1, 2, 3, are just some of that time, if you’re interested)
+(Sepia Tones, En Route To Hell, The Break-up, if you’re interested)

 12 years later, I’ve made career & life choices that are braver than those two people in 2007 (and this date in 2020).
 I think it hit me when he said something about books, that topic that has been the metric for good dates for me.
 He said,